furinkapp/database/README.md

 # @furink/database

-Database backend powered by NodeJS and Prisma.
+Database backend powered by Rust and Prisma.

 ## Prerequisites